Donald Trump Slammed For Plugging His Wares With Verbal Brochure Woven Into Speech

 A couple of well-known Donald Trump critics offered up their view on Trump’s speech, which happened to mention his New Jersey golf course.
 The hosts of Morning Joe got their digs in after Trump mentioned his Bedminster golf club during his South Korean speech.

-According to Mediate, Mika Brzezinski was “very disapproving when the subject came up and she couldn’t even say the words, telling her co-host, “I just can’t.
+According to Mediate, Mika Brzezinski was “very disapproving when the subject came up, and she couldn’t even say the words, telling her co-host, “I just can’t.
 It hurts.”
 Her co-host, Joe Scarborough, said that Trump is selling his business interests by using the presidency.
 He then compared this to criticism of the Clinton’s business dealings.

 Jordan Libowitz, who is the communications director with the watchdog group, Citizens for Responsibility and Ethics in Washington, or CREW, explained what presidents traditionally do with their assets and why.